pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-structuring-pulumi-projects/index.md

 * A new "zephyr-k8s" repository housed the code for the platform project
 * The code for the online retail store application itself remained in the same "zephyr-app" repository

-Note that relocating code (to a different GitHub repository or different filesystem location within a repository) generally has no impact on Pulumi---keeping in mind, of course, that filesystem paths and such may need to be adjusted in code to account for any such changes.
+Note that relocating code (to a different GitHub repository or different filesystem location within a repository) generally has no impact on Pulumi.
+As long as the project name and stack name do not change, then changing the filesystem location won't affect anything---keeping in mind, of course, that filesystem paths and such may need to be adjusted in code to account for any such changes.

 These repositories are available for you to review on GitHub; use the branch/tag selector to find the `multi-project` tab in each repository to see the state of the code as of this blog post.